Subject taster workshops

 This German Intermediate session is aimed at GCSE students who have some previous experience with German who might be interested in studying German at A-Level or university.
 This session will encourage students to use their speaking and reading skills, introducing them to German Festivals and Folk Tales, as well as discussing opportunities for language learning at University level.

-Language Beginners Taster Workshop - Chinese, Japanese, German, Italian or Portuguese (KS3-5)
+Language Beginners Taster Workshop - Chinese, Japanese, German, Spanish or Portuguese (KS3-5)

 Let's get your students EXCITED about studying languages!
 Our beginner language taster workshops showcase some of the beginner languages taught at the University of Leeds and introduce your students to a language subject they may not have studied before.
 The workshops are interactive, they have been designed to spark your students' interest and we hope will encourage the uptake of languages through school, college and onto Higher Education.
 All sessions can be adapted to suit the age group of your students and your school timetable.